mgajda/less-arbitrary/less-arbitrary.md

 ### Counting constructors

-For the usual case, we need to count number of constructors in each branch of sum type `:+:` so we can generate each constructor with the same frequency:
+In order to give equal draw chance for each constructor, we need to count number of constructors in each branch of sum type `:+:` so we can generate each constructor with the same frequency: